victorlga/cloud-course-project/docs/README.md

 1. Initialize Terraform: `terraform init`
 2. Plan the deployment: `terraform plan`
 3. Apply the configuration: `terraform apply -auto-approve`
-4. Wait for AWS to finish launching instances
+4. Wait for AWS to finish launching instances.
+This may take a few minutes.
 5. Copy the load balancer's DNS from terminal outputs and paste it into the browser
 6. Test API endpoints
 7. Copy the ec2-locust instance's DNS from terminal outputs and paste it into the browser
-8. Run a load test with 100 users and a spawn rate of 100 to see autoscaling launch a new instance
+8. Run a load test with 100 users and a spawn rate of 100 to see autoscaling launch a new instance.
+This may take a few (a bit more) minutes.
 9. Destroy the infrastructure: `terraform apply -auto-approve`